shigueru/master-thesis/README.md

-# master-thesis
+# Master thesis
-Latex code of the master thesis: Calculations of electronic structure in perovskites BiFeO3 and YCrO3
+Latex code of the master thesis: **Calculations of electronic structure in perovskites BiFeO3 and YCrO3**.